paulpierre/paulpierre/README.md

 - ⭐️ My project [Informer - Telegram Mass Surveillance](https://github.com/paulpierre/informer) w/ 600+ ⭐️ and 100+ ⑂ was featured on the [frontpage of HN](https://news.ycombinator.com/item?id=21750353)
 - 🔭  I’m currently working on: building scalable data platforms and apps in advertising
-- 🌱  I’m currently learning: everything data engineering
+- 🌱  I’m currently learning: everything data engineering and infosec
 - 📫  How to reach me: hi at paulpierre.com